IlijaMihajlovic/Sweet-Sweets-Mania-SpriteKit-Game-With-Continuous-Integration/README.md

    ![alt text](https://github.com/IlijaMihajlovic/Sweet-Sweets-Mania-SpriteKit-Game/blob/master/Images/Jenkins%20%26%20Fastlane%20(CI)/ngrok.png)

-After that, I need to head back to to my GitHub repository and past the URL in the Payload URL field and add /github-webhook/ to the end of the URL.
+* After that, I need to head back to to my GitHub repository and past the URL in the Payload URL field and add /github-webhook/ to the end of the URL.
 This will be the endpoint on my Jenkins server that responds to pushes from GitHub.
 And we're all set! :)

 ## Email Notifications From Jenkins

-I also added email notifications from Jenkins over an SMTP (Simple Mail Transfer Protocol) server for each build.
-I don't wanna get into detail here because it would take a whole tutorial for that, and this MARKDOWN file simply isn't made for that. :)
+* I also added email notifications from Jenkins over an SMTP (Simple Mail Transfer Protocol) server for each build.
+I don't wanna get into detail here because it would take a whole tutorial for that, and this MARKDOWN file simply isn't made for that. 😄

    ![alt text](https://github.com/IlijaMihajlovic/Sweet-Sweets-Mania-SpriteKit-Game/blob/master/Images/Jenkins%20%26%20Fastlane%20(CI)/EmailNotificationsFromJenkins.png)
+___

 ## Our Projects Workspace On The Jenkins Server

+* And this is how our workspace looks on our Jenkins automation server.

 ![alt text](https://github.com/IlijaMihajlovic/Sweet-Sweets-Mania-SpriteKit-Game/blob/master/Images/Jenkins%20%26%20Fastlane%20(CI)/JenkinsWorkspace.png)
 ___